Pat Toomey: Tenure

 Toomey was the first Lehigh Valley resident to serve as Senator from Pennsylvania since Richard Brodhead in the mid-19th century.
 He was elected to the United States Senate on November 2, 2010, and his term began on January 3, 2011.
 He joined the Congressional Hispanic Conference, a caucus of which he was an original member in his days in the House.

 On August 11, 2011, Senate minority leader Mitch McConnell named Toomey to the United States Congress Joint Select Committee on Deficit Reduction.
 The committee's duties included composing a package of spending cuts for submission to both Houses of Congress.

 On April 26, 2012, Toomey was selected to chair the United States Senate Steering Committee, a caucus of several Republican senators who collaborate on legislation.
 He succeeded Senator Jim DeMint, who had previously expressed his intention to transfer the committee's chairmanship to a member of the Republican 2010 Senate class.

 On October 6, 2018, Toomey was one of 50 senators (49 Republicans, 1 Democrat) to vote to confirm Brett Kavanaugh to the Supreme Court.
 Toomey and Senator Bob Casey disagreed on how evidence of sexual assault against Kavanaugh should be handled.

 Some activists have criticized Toomey for not meeting frequently enough with his constituents, including never having held an in-person town hall in Philadelphia despite having held at least 47 "teleconference town-hall meetings" with his constituents.
 These "teleconference town-hall meetings" could have as many as 10,000 people on a single call, and when he has held in-person town-hall meetings Toomey has been accused of having selected the audience.

 In February 2019, Toomey was one of 16 senators to vote against legislation preventing a partial government shutdown and containing $1.375 billion for barriers along the U.S.-Mexico border which included 55 miles of fencing.

 In March 2019, Toomey was one of 12 Republican senators to cosponsor a resolution that would impose a constitutional amendment limiting the Supreme Court to nine justices.
 The resolution was introduced after multiple Democratic presidential candidates expressed openness to the idea of expanding the Supreme Court.

+On June 5, 2019, Toomey recognized the 20th Anniversary of the SMART Congressional Initiative.

 On April 17, 2020, Senate Majority Leader Mitch McConnell appointed Toomey to the COVID-19 Congressional Oversight Commission to oversee the implementation of the CARES Act.

 On October 4, 2020, Toomey was reported to be retiring at the conclusion of his term, forgoing a reelection campaign or a run for governor in 2022.
 He confirmed the report the next day.